AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/apply-reward-points.md

 edition: ee
 ---

 The `applyRewardPointsToCart` mutation applies reward points to the customer's cart.
 You cannot specify a quantity of reward points.
-If the reward points balance is less than the cart total, Magento applies the entire reward points balance.
-Otherwise, Magento applies as many reward points needed to bring the total to 0.
+If the reward points balance is less than the cart total, the application applies the entire reward points balance.
+Otherwise, the application applies as many reward points needed to bring the total to 0.
 Fractional reward points are discarded.

 Use the [`removeRewardPointsFromCart` mutation]({{page.baseurl}}/graphql/mutations/remove-reward-points.html) to undo the results of the `applyRewardPointsToCart` mutation.